Jithin-Varghese/c3-Self-help/docs/Login-to-Portal.md

 <img src="/Images/C3-image-6.jpg">

-* Now that we are logged in, to view the profile, click on **Prfoile** on the side bar.
+* Now that we are logged in, to view the profile, click on **Profile** on the side bar.

 <img src="/Images/C3-image-7.jpg">